BMW M3 Vs M4 – What’s The Difference?

 So, take a long, hard look at both cars, go with the one that makes you fall in love, and enjoy the experience of owning one of the most impressive all-around rides that money can buy!

 Thank you for reading our M3 vs M4 guide!

-If you enjoyed this article, then please share it with the sharing buttons at the side and the bottom of your screen.
+If you enjoyed this article, please share it with the sharing buttons at the side and the bottom of your screen.

 Want to know why BMW enthusiasts claim that the N54 engine is the ‘German 2JZ’?
 Find out here.